 Blessed are the peacemakers for they shall be called children of God.

-It seems that bias and violence are replacing any attempt at resolving differences through exchange of viewpoints and ideas.
-This is not only seen in the political and international sphere but also among people who profess their belief in the good news of Jesus.
+Bias and violence seem to be replacing any attempt at resolving differences through exchange of viewpoints and ideas.
+This is not only seen in the political and international sphere but also among ordinary people.
 Often, without any critical analysis, misinformation is accepted as truth and closed mindedness resists informed dialogue.
-Sadly, there is something disturbing has emerged among us.
+Sadly, something disturbing has emerged among us.
 Why is this happening?
 Perhaps it always was this way but our ability for instant communication makes it more visible.
 It is worth pondering in the context of what it means to live as a Christian people in this troubled and critical time.

 Christ, you proclaimed yourself to be the way and the truth.
 May we be open to your message.

 Model civility to those with whom you come into daily contact.
 In conversation express your views with respect for the views of others and with an open mind.
 Stretch your thinking to include all the information now available which was not known in the past.

 you should know how to behave in the household of God.

 Jesus said to the crowds: